Transforming Ruleguard’s UX: Building the Dashboard

 Some of the research goals were to:

-- Determine how the redesign could streamline workflows and enhance the efficiency of their operational tasks
+• Determine how the redesign could simplify workflows and enhance the efficiency of their operational tasks

-- Card sorting to gain insights into Navigation
+• Card sorting exercises to gain insights into navigation and information architecture.

 Design System Components

-A refined colour palette was developed based on user feedback and current brand identity considerations.
+A refined color palette was developed based on user feedback and current brand identity considerations.

-The palette included calming and Prussian blues to convey trust and security respectively, complemented by vibrant orange for highlights and accents.
+The palette included calming and Prussian blues to convey the right emotions, trust and security respectively, complemented by vibrant orange for highlights and accents.

-I ensured the colour selection adhered to accessibility guidelines, ensuring optimal legibility and usability.
+I ensured the color selection adhered to accessibility guidelines, ensuring optimal legibility and usability.

 2. Typography